Architectural Installation at Fuorisalone 2026

 KIRI³ is a 4-metre SUPERTIMBER cube designed by MM Design and Xlam Dolomiti for Fuorisalone 2026: a carbon-negative timber redefining structural sustainability by replacing steel.

-In the Cortile d'Onore of the University of Milan (Statale di Milano), the very heart of Fuorisalone 2026, MM Design and Xlam Dolomiti present an architectural-scale installation: a 4x4 metre cube built entirely from Paulownia and SUPERTIMBER, an innovative material achieved through the patented densification of Paulownia wood (known as Kiri in Japanese).
-The name KIRI³ is a manifesto in itself: the cube (the geometric third power) and the Kiri (Paulownia) merge into a single word, synthesising material, form, and meaning.
-It is not merely a metaphor; it is a structural statement.
+In the Cortile d'Onore of Milan's Università degli Studi — at the heart of Fuorisalone 2026 and home to the Interni exhibition with the theme Materiae — MM Design and Xlam Dolomiti present an installation of architectural scale: a 4×4-metre cube built in Paulownia and SUPERTIMBER, the material obtained through the patented densification of Paulownia timber (Kiri, in Japanese).
+The name KIRIᶟ is already a manifesto: the cube (geometry's third power) and the Kiri (the Paulownia) merge into a single word — a synthesis of material, form and meaning.
+This is not a metaphor.
+It is a structural statement.

-This project stems from the synergy between MM Design, one of the world's most awarded Italian industrial and strategic design studios, and Xlam Dolomiti, a Trentino-based industrial centre of excellence with over a decade of expertise in producing structural timber panels.
-Prior to KIRI³, the two partners collaborated on Kirizuna, a SUPERTIMBER seating system showcased at the ADI Design Museum as part of the Legno Trentino collective.
-KIRI³ represents the natural next step: scaling up from product design to architectural frameworks.
+The project was born from the synergy between MM Design, one of the world's most awarded Italian studios of industrial and strategic design, and Xlam Dolomiti, a leading Trentino manufacturer with over a decade of expertise in structural timber panel production.
+Prior to KIRIᶟ, the two partners had already collaborated on Kirizuna — a seating system in SUPERTIMBER presented at the ADI Design Museum as part of the Legno Trentino collective exhibition.
+KIRIᶟ is the natural next step: from product scale to architectural scale.

-SUPERTIMBER takes centre stage.
-Developed by Xlam Dolomiti as part of the SU.PRE.MO research project, in collaboration with Fondazione Bruno Kessler (FBK) and supported by the Autonomous Province of Trento, this material is born from the industrial densification of Paulownia planks.
-It acquires unprecedented characteristics: a density exceeding 1,000 kg/m³, mechanical strength comparable to steel, a carbon-negative footprint, and fire resistance vastly superior to standard timber.
-Furthermore, it can be machined and glued like any conventional wood.
+SUPERTIMBER is the undisputed protagonist.
+Developed by Xlam Dolomiti as part of the SU.PRE.MO research project, in collaboration with the Bruno Kessler Foundation (FBK) and supported by the Autonomous Province of Trento, the material is produced through the industrial densification of Paulownia boards and acquires unprecedented characteristics: density exceeding 1,000 kg/m³, mechanical strength comparable to steel, a negative carbon footprint, and fire resistance superior to common timbers.
+It can be worked and bonded like any other wood.

-Paulownia (Kiri) is the fastest-growing tree globally: a single hectare of cultivation absorbs over 100 tonnes of CO2 annually, up to ten times more than other plant species.
-Crucially, it regenerates directly from the stump without the need for replanting.
+The Paulownia (Kiri) is the fastest-growing tree in the world: one hectare of cultivation absorbs over 100 tonnes of CO₂ per year — up to ten times more than other plants.
+It regenerates from the stump without the need for replanting.

 MM Design chose to entrust the entire narrative to the material itself.
 No claddings, no finishes.
 The result is a lattice structure featuring thin boards and reduced thicknesses that would be impossible to achieve with any other wood.
 At the centre of the cube, a stylised Paulownia emerges as a sculptural element: a sacred tree in Japanese culture, a symbol connecting earth and sky, and a living manifesto of the project's core philosophy.
 The design, signed by MM Design, conveys formal rigour and technical radicalism.
 The structure can support weights that are otherwise impossible for such thin profiles.
 This is not just an aesthetic suggestion; it is a practical, verifiable demonstration of SUPERTIMBER's exceptional qualities.